marian-code/wikipedia-music-tags/code_changelog.md

 # To-Do
 - acoustic, instrumental, orcghestral tracks have the same composer as ones without these labels
-- maybe bypass the dict method of passing data to save function
-- frozen code doesnt run on x86 systems, need 32bit python installation to build 32bit app
+- frozen code doesn't run on x86 systems, need 32bit python installation to build 32bit app
-- parser probably should have its own lock - access to its variables should be guarded - see 13.1.2019 entry in changelog
+- parser probably should have its own lock - access to its variables should be guarded  see 13.1.2019 entry in changelog
 - freezed Qt app is too big ~ 0.65GB - most files probably not needed
 - use "zip_include_packages" in cx_freeze setup to reduce size refer to:
     https://github.com/anthony-tuininga/cx_Freeze/issues/256